mirandaresearchlab/LCI_Workshop_2026/README.md

 ## 2) Handling noise

-Microscopic images may be affected by different types of noise: dark noise from sensors, shot noise (due to inherent nature of light), readout noise (due to amplification and conversion of the signal).
-There are different image processing techniques that can be used to denoise images.
+Microscopy images may be affected by different types of noise: dark noise from sensors, shot noise (due to the inherent nature of light), and readout noise (due to amplification and conversion of the signal).
+There are various image processing techniques for denoising images.
 In this workshop, we will focus on convolution filters.
 The image below shows the effect of the averaging filter during acquisition.

 ![](images/averaging_filter.png?raw=true "Screenshot")

-Each group should take a specific reference image and generate the output measures using the script "Noise.ijm" script.
+Each group should take a specific reference image and generate the output measures using the "Noise.ijm" script.

 :arrow_right: Images to be used in this session are located in "../images/noise/".
 When processing the "Tissue_" images, split the channels and select the DAPI channel before running the script ("Image->Color->Split Channels").